 Paterson Great Falls National Historical Park

-Paterson Great Falls, America’s first planned industrial city, offers historic mills and tours and stories of Alexander Hamilton.
+Paterson Great Falls, America’s first planned industrial city, offers historic mills, tours, and stories of Alexander Hamilton.

 Wallkill River National Wildlife Refuge

-The Wallkill refuge conserves the biological diversity of the Wallkill Valley by protecting and managing land, with a special emphasis on forest-dwelling and grassland birds, migrating waterfowl, wintering raptors, and endangered species.
+The Wallkill refuge conserves the biological diversity of the Wallkill Valley by protecting and managing land, with a particular emphasis on forest-dwelling and grassland birds, migrating waterfowl, wintering raptors, and endangered species.